FUSIONFoundation/fsn-stats/README.md

 For a local test run :-

 Create the postgreSQL database called myfusiondatabase.
 Create 3 tables using pgadmin4 in it called nodes, blocks, charts.
-The definitions are inCREATE_TABLE_nodes, CREATE_TABLE_blocks, CREATE_TABLE_charts
+The definitions are in CREATE_TABLE_nodes, CREATE_TABLE_blocks, CREATE_TABLE_charts

 #SHELL 1